Arvind644/100-days-of-code/README.md

 Day 2      24-11-2020 <br />
 Continued the same python course and learn about list, touples and functions.<br />
 Made the filter js project by my own.
 I will continue it and make changes to make it by my own.

+DAy 3     25-11-2020 <br />
+Continued watching same python tutoprial and learn about dictionary, for loop, while loop.<br />
+Make a simple calculator in python